NiroshR/UWFM_PDU/docs/bootloading-DEPRECATED.md

-# Bootloading the Arduino Blue Pill
+# Bootloading the Arduino Blue Pill - DEPRECATED

 The Arduino Blue Pill does not ship with a bootloader installed, this means we cannot easily connect and upload builds to it using the attached USB type-B